mottzi/Mist/README.md

 > [!WARNING]
 > This is just a proof of concept implementation and not at all production ready!

+AFAIK, the Swift/Vapor ecosystem does not currently have an equivalent to Phoenix [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) or Laravel [Livewire](https://livewire.laravel.com)...
 If you know any Swift at all, please contribute to this project however you can!
-Together we can make this Swift's [LiveView](https://hexdocs.pm/phoenix_live_view/welcome.html) / [Livewire](https://livewire.laravel.com)!

 ## Setup